Jc-alt logo

 for _ in range(currLen):

-# forming string
+# grab string of currLen

 substring.append(encoded[left])